openlibraryenvironment/gokb-info/docs/documentation/create-and-edit-packages.en.md

 ## Step 3: Package titles

 You can import a KBART file (see "Uploading a KBART file") here and add individual package titles.
+This view corresponds to the view of step 4 in "Edit package".

 ![GOKb create package](../assets/create-package-3.png "GOKb create package")

-If you have already uploaded package titles, you will see an overview of all titles included in the package at this point.
+If you have already uploaded package titles (so if you are now in step 4 of "Edit package"), you will see an overview of all titles included in the package at this point.

 ![GOKb create package](../assets/create-package-5.png "GOKb create package")